scriptex/AnimateMe/README.md

 new AnimateMe();
 ```

-or use your own settings
+or use your own options

 ```javascript
 new AnimateMe('.your-element', {